 1) Too much focus on features and technology

-Many projects start off with project leaders and stakeholders having a strong desire to use latest technology or to develop a product with endless features.
+Many projects start off with project leaders and stakeholders having a strong desire to use the latest technology or to develop a product with endless features.
 Feature development and testing are given a high priority and will often have a dedicated technical team responsible for them.
 The projects which go wrong are the ones that fail to balance these features against what users really need.
-Instead user requirements are an afterthought thrown in towards the end of development when much of the interface has already been developed.
+Instead, user requirements are an afterthought thrown in towards the end of development when much of the interface has already been developed.

 2) Designers and developers ‘scratch their own itch’

-3) No-one has considered what people really need to use the interface for
+3) No one has considered what people really need to use the interface for

 It’s easy to get caught up in the detail of a project and immerse yourself in the complexities of how to make a product work well.
 Sometimes, a project team can be so focused on the inner workings of the system that they fail to step back and question their design decisions from a user perspective.
 Understanding what users really need, and what situations they are likely to be in when they use the product can completely change the direction of the design.

 4) The person with the final say has little or no interface design experience

 Often, we will come across a competent and well-meaning project leader responsible for the end product who has to make the call on how the product looks and operates.
 More often than not, this person has little or no experience of user interface design and unwittingly makes decisions without fully considering the impact on the users.